How to Dress Like an Italian

 Default raincoat and pink lipstick?
 British.

-Vintage sundress, leggings and mary janes?
+Vintage sundress, leggings, and mary janes?
 French.

 Walking down the streets of Rome’s centro storico, you can spot a person’s nationality without even asking for their passport.
 A lot has to do with hair too.
 Italian women most always don well-groomed roots, glossy Aniston-style manes, inconspicuous highlights and a killer haircut.
-Unless it’s 8:45 am and they’re dropping off the kids at school.
-There you’ll usually meet frazzled viragos wearing scrunchies and baggy sweats.

 But Italians know how to dress, no doubt.
 Blame the haute couture designer influence, the “Made in Italy” philosophy, or the overall great history of fashion that surrounds them daily, le ragazze Italiane know their stuff.
-At times they may overdo the accessories, some are fashion victims, and some come covered head-to-toe in logos and initials.
-But for the most part, Italian women have chic in their DNA.

 Italians can be thrifty and purchase knock-offs from their favorite Senegalese sidewalk Prada pusher.
-They may comb second hand stores for the perfect vintage leather jacket in a tucked away dark corner of the city.
-They may spend their hard earned cash on one exquisite pair of peep-toe slingbacks, or take daddy’s platinum credit card for a field trip, if they’re lucky.
+They may comb second-hand stores for the perfect vintage leather jacket in a tucked away dark corner of the city.
+They may spend their hard-earned cash on one exquisite pair of peep-toe slingbacks, or take daddy’s platinum credit card for a field trip if they’re lucky.

 Obviously style comes not with the clothes, but with the person.
 Elegance may have a code, it’s the personal taste that seizes that code and bends it to circumstance.

-Italians take huge pride in their appearance.
-Many opt for classic, well-made clothes, rather than experimental, disposable fashion.
 Italy is not the place to find new fangled trends, rather le Italiane embrace a consistent elegance through all walks of life.
-There is rarely a style off-duty; for Italians dressing casually–even at pre-school pick up–is no excuse for slovenly attire.
+There is rarely a style off-duty; for Italians dressing casually–even at pre-school pickup–is no excuse for slovenly attire.

-Here are some images stolen on the street.
+Here are some images were stolen on the street.
 They speak volumes on how to dress like a true Italian.

 *First photo courtesy of OliverN5 via Flickr.
 All other photos by Eleonora, our own Moda Spia (fashion spy)

-Love this piece!
+1. Love this piece!
 When I was searching for the photo to put up top, it cracked me up: I searched for “skinny jeans” images and at least 1000 pictures of the Jonas Brothers came up.

-Alas, what will I do in the fall when I go to Italy?
+2. Alas, what will I do in the fall when I go to Italy?
 Black leather, black pants…they don’t look good on me.
 I will have to find some sleep alternative that is neither French nor American nor British…something bella!

-Leslie~ I’m sure you’ll find plenty of great fall clothes, just give me a call and we can go shopping together for great stuff.
+3. Leslie~ I’m sure you’ll find plenty of great fall clothes, just give me a call and we can go shopping together for great stuff.

 Margo~ who are the Jonas Brothers?!